scottidempsey/BINGO/README.md

 Further Goals:
 1. Individual logins for friends to be able to log in, build boards and check in as game progresses
-2. Host onlie?
+2. Host online?
 Buy domain name?
 3. Fun Graphics?

 Reference: